Last Updated on February 5, 2026 by Maged kamel

 The virtual work method.

-Drawing the two bending moments together as in the case of the static method, in the case of a fixed-end beam, where we draw the two-moment diagrams for the fixed moment at Mp and the maximum moment Mmax Mp, at the hinge.
+Drawing the two bending moments together, as in the case of the static method, in the case of a fixed-end beam, where we draw the two-moment diagrams for the fixed moment at Mp and the maximum moment Mmax Mp, at the hinge.
 We equate both to the total applied moment.

 We can consider that tan α =α since α is a small angle.
 The external work at the LHS is due to F=Mp* total angle (2*α), where 2*α represents the change in angle.
 This is similar to the yield line analysis for slabs.

 The internal work= 2*Mp*α, where α=Δ/(L/2), P*Δ=2*Mp*2*Δ/L, Mp= Pp*L/4.
-For the sum of the moment at the hinge, then P/2*L/2 = p*L/4 in the clockwise direction will balance with M = M = P*L/4.
+For the sum of the moments at the hinge, P/2*L/2 = p*L/4 clockwise, which balances with M = P*L/4.

-Using the given sections of all of A992 steel and the plastic moment, determine the value of Nominal load Pn for a W18x76 section.
 Using the Upper theorem, we equate the product of Pn*Δ by Mn by 2θ.
 The Pn is equal to 84.895 Kips.

-This is valuable data regarding the structural analysis – III.colincaprani.com
+This is valuable data regarding the structural analysis – III. colincaprani.com

 For the next post, Collapse load for indeterminate beam.
 How to get the collapse load for an indeterminate beam?The beam is fiexd at one end and simply supported at the other end.